Intake and Placement Advocate - Palm Beach

 Skills / Requirements

-* Must have Bachelor’s degree in social services or a related field.
+* Bachelor’s degree (Master's preferred) in social services or a related field from a accredited college or university.

-* Must have Two (2) years of experience in case management experience preferred.
+* At least two (2) years of experience in case management experience.

 * Strong computer skills to include Microsoft Office 365 Suite and strong data entry skills.